PadsterH2012/Instructors/project_instructions/instruction_modules/module_lld_structure_creation.md

 - **Each LLD file can be up to 800 lines for proper detail**
 - **NEVER cram multiple complex topics into a single file to stay under limits**

+## 🚨 CRITICAL: NO SHORTCUTS ALLOWED

+**MANDATORY COMPLETION REQUIREMENT**:
+- **COMPLETE ALL PLANNED LLD FILES** before proceeding to Module 4
+- **DO NOT suggest shortcuts** like "proceed with partial completion"
+- **DO NOT move to Module 4** until ALL LLD files in ALL domains are complete
+- **USE INCREMENTAL FILE CREATION** to avoid "tool input too large" errors
+- **NO EXCEPTIONS**: If you plan 19 database LLD files, create all 19 files

 ## CRITICAL: Self-Referencing Documentation Rules

 **MANDATORY DOCUMENTATION REFERENCE REQUIREMENT**: